movemarketing/movemarketing/README.md

 I’m **Kristian Ole Rørbye**, a Danish entrepreneur and SEO specialist based in **Chiang Mai, Thailand**.

 I have worked with SEO since **2008** and founded **Move Marketing** in **2009**.

-Today, my focus is on helping businesses improve visibility across both:
+Today, my work is focused on three things:

+- helping companies become more visible in **Google**
-- **traditional search engines**
+- helping brands become visible in **AI search and answer engines**
-- **AI-driven discovery platforms**
-- **answer engines and generative search**

-That includes work with:

-- SEO
-- Technical SEO
-- Link building
-- Digital PR
-- GEO (Generative Engine Optimization)
-- AEO (Answer Engine Optimization)
-- AI visibility strategy
-- Next.js, WordPress and performance-focused web builds
+- building practical **AI automation systems** that save time and improve workflows

+My work combines SEO, technical strategy, AI tools, web development, digital PR and scalable content systems.

 ---